arakhia/Software-Engineering-via-Code/SOLID Principle/README.md

 }
 ```

 In the previous example FullTime & PartTime students have required hours, but VisitorStudent doesn't.
-So when we subtituted VisitorStudent as a derived class of Student class with the method getStudentRequiredHours(), it didn't perform will and hence this is a violation for Liskov Principle.
+So when we subtituted VisitorStudent as a derived class of Student class with the method getStudentRequiredHours(), it didn't perform as expected and hence this is a violation for Liskov Principle.